Anyone else taking a road trip this summer? It’s been awhile since we’ve just gotten in the car and drove! Man, I’m getting the itch again.

-Whenever you take a vacation, the most difficult part seems to be everything you have to do BEFORE you actually get there!
-Doesn’t it?
+Whether you’re road-tripping for leisure or PCSing across the entire country, there’s a good amount of work that needs to be put in BEFORE you actually get there!
+Isn’t there?
 Making the reservations, planning the route, researching the area and finding cool stuff to do.
 It’s a lot of work.
-But it’s so worth it to be able to experience something new and spend quality time with the ones you love.
+But it’s so worth it to be able to experience something new and create a positive experience with the ones you love.

-Since becoming a military spouse, I’ve realized that I also married a life of travel, whether it be for a fun weekend trip to explore a nearby area or going home to visit loved ones!
-Wherever my travel may be taking me, I’ve learned to perfect my trip prepping skills.
+Wherever my travel may be taking me, I’ve perfected my process for getting “road-trip ready”.
 Keep reading to see how my speedy yet thorough trip prep gets me out the door faster and onto the fun.